What Can You Build

 Interactive artifacts are surprisingly useful for explaining things.
 Algorithms, data flows, state machines.
 If you can visualize it, you can build it.

-Try it: @viz Build an interactive visualization of [concept].
+Try it: @falcon Build an interactive visualization of [concept].
 Let me step through it.

 The Pattern